-Our clinical programs are also expanding with the upcoming opening of a greatly expanded Breast Center, new infusion clinic and Phase 1 Unit.
+Our clinical programs are also expanding with the upcoming opening of a greatly expanded Breast Center, as well as our recent opening of a new infusion clinic and Phase 1 Unit.
 This evolving unit will offer state-of-the-art new drugs unavailable at many other cancer centers and will serve as a national resource for patients.

 We look forward to sharing these beautiful new areas with everyone who comes to us for compassionate cancer care and preventative screenings.

 The future is exciting for the UAMS Winthrop P. Rockefeller Cancer Institute.
 More importantly, the future is bright for the entire cancer community in Arkansas as new therapies are developed and lives are saved.
 I invite you to join with us in this journey.